thegenemyers/FASTGA/README.md

 FastK table of all the (-k)-mers in the genome that occur -f or few times.
 The .post file contains successive lists of the genome positions at which the k-mers in the first table occur in order of the k-mers in the table.
-While you can reset the k-mer size with the -k option we strongly suggest you use the default value of 40.
-The option -f is designed to remove k-mers from repetitive regions of the genome from consideration and by default is set to 10.
+While you can reset the k-mer size with the -k option we strongly suggest you use the default value of 40 (or more).
+The option -f is designed to remove k-mers from repetitive regions of the genome: only k-mers that occur -f or fewer times are kept in the index.
+The default value of -f is 10 and again we strongly suggest you use this default.
+Increasing it will improve sensitivity at the expense of more time and space, decreasing it the opposit.
 With the -v option the program prints a progress report to the standard output.

 Gindex produces a number of large intermediate files in the directory ```/tmp``` unless an